Last updated on December 15, 2022

 This ability was first introduced with Guilds of Ravnica, the 79th expansion, in October of 2018.
 It was the signature mechanic for Dimir and the most significant one of the set by a large margin.

-The first surveil card that was revealed was Unexplained Disappearance.
-It was used along with Deadly Visit to explain how the mechanic works in the mechanic’s set spotlight video.
+Unexplained Disappearance and Deadly Visit were the first surveil cards revealed, used to explain how the mechanic works in the mechanic’s set spotlight video.

 Metagame History